 Dr. Sprich is the Clinical Director of the Cognitive-Behavioral Therapy Program at Massachusetts General Hospital.
 She received her doctorate in clinical psychology from the State University of New York at Albany.
 She is an Assistant Professor in Psychology at Harvard Medical School.
-Her primary research interests are cognitive-behavioral treatment of ADHD in adults and adolescents, and cognitive-behavioral treatment of Trichotillomania in children, adolescents in adults.
-Clinically, she treats adults with anxiety, ADHD, mood and OC-Spectrum disorders.
+Her primary research interests are cognitive-behavioral treatment of ADHD in adults and adolescents, and cognitive-behavioral treatment of Obsessive-Compulsive Spectrum disorders in children, adolescents in adults.
+She is currently involved in research projects targeting BDD in adults, OCD in children and adolescents and ADHD in adolescents.
+Clinically, she treats adults with anxiety, ADHD, mood and Obsessive-Compulsive Spectrum disorders.
 She also teaches seminars and does supervision with the interns and residents at MGH.
-She has a private practice office in Wellesley, MA.

 Kathleen Trainor, Psy.D.

 Dr. Trainor is a Lecturer at Harvard Medical School and a Staff Psychologist in the Massachusetts General Hospital Child Psychiatry Clinic.
 Her MSW was from SUNY Stony Brook and her Doctorate in Clinical Psychology from Antioch New England Graduate School.
 Her previous position was as a child psychologist in the Mclean Hospital Child Outpatient Clinic.
 Dr. Trainor also has a private practice in Natick, Massachusetts.
 Dr. Trainor's research and clinical interests are in the area of Cognitive Behavioral Therapy (CBT) for children and adolescents with anxiety disorders, including Obsessive Compulsive Disorder, Selective Mutism and Trichotillomania.

 Publications by Dr. Usmani